-- Consume lots of: Water, minerals, vegetables from the brassica family (broccoli, brussel sprouts), high fiber foods (legumes, beans)
+- Consume: lots of water, minerals, vegetables from the brassica family (broccoli, brussel sprouts), high fiber foods (legumes, beans)

 - Avoid: Alcohol, caffeine, nicotine, pork, excess red meat

-- Regular and adequate sleep is important for the brain adn body.
-There is an abundance of literature documenting how sleep impacts focus, attention, mood, motivation, impulse control and behavior.
+- Regular and adequate sleep is important for the brain and body.
+There is an abundance of literature documenting how sleep impacts focus, attention, mood, motivation, impulse control, and behavior.
 To improve the sleep of you and your family consider the following: Limit screen time, try to create an allowance for using screens.
 Stop using screens all-together 2 hours before bedtime.
 This will reduce stimulation to the brain as well as blue-light which tells the brain it is daytime and time to be awake.
 Set up a routine: The brain loves routine.
 Your routine should be relaxed, not hurried, and peaceful.
 Exercise is an important part of a good night’s sleep.
 In fact, some scientists suggest that exercise has an even greater on ADHD symptoms than even diet!
 Your child should be exercising for at least 1 hour per day, this includes running, climbing, jumping, stretching, lifting, and more.

 - Keep conversation light at bedtime: Try to limit conversations that might be stressful, controversial, or over stimulating before bed.
 Instead, reserve a time earlier in the evening and be intentional about your check-list before your wind-down routine begins.